ESGF/esgf-vocab/README.md

   - Validate strings against CV terms and templates.

 - **Apps**:
-  - Ease some traitment using the CV.
+  - Ease some treatment using the CV.

 ## Installation